Mercedes-Benz EQC (2019)

-The complete guide to the Mercedes EQC (2019), from the car itself to running costs and charging.
+The complete guide to the Mercedes-Benz EQC (2019), from the car itself to running costs and charging.
+This guide is based on the 400 4MATIC.

-The EQC is the second Mercedes BEV after the under-rated (and under-produced) B-Class.
-A big, tech-rich SUV shows Mercedes having a strong crack at the BEV market.
+The EQC is the second Mercedes-Benz BEV after the under-rated (and under-produced) B-Class.
+A big, tech-rich SUV shows Mercedes-Benz having a strong crack at the BEV market.
 Strong performance and range numbers come wrapped in a handsome, futuristic exterior.
 Placed to compete against the Audi e-tron, it's hard to pick a favourite, though the EQC wins by a nose on efficiency, both offer drivers plenty.

 |Charging method||Typically found at||Charging time*||Range/hour**|